 Seek short delivery times.
 How short?
-Let’s say an hour, up to one day.
+How about a day?

 That might be mean performing the service, shipping the product, or providing customers with the resources to do the work themselves.

-Bonus: speed drives sales.
-Can you provide a quote, pitch your product, sign a contract, or deliver faster than anyone else?
-That’s a huge strategic advantage.
+Speed drives sales.
+If you can provide a quote, pitch your product, sign a contract, or deliver faster than anyone else, that’s a huge strategic advantage.

 7. Release the Robots